 The Lord of the dead grinned.
 "Guilty as charged."

-"Very well," Zeus muttered, "In the name of the Olympian Council, I swear on the River Styx to grant your reasonable request, as long as it is within our power."
+"Very well," Zeus muttered, "In the name of the Olympian Council, we swear on the River Styx to grant your reasonable request, as long as it is within our power."

 Thunder rumbled in the distance.
 The oath was made.